Dog Hiking Gear List

 This rechargeable clip-on light does double duty and can be hung in your tent at night for a little extra glow.
 I love seeing where my dog is if it is super dark out and we are doing a late-night potty session before bed.
 It also helps other hikers see that it is a dog, not a wild animal, keeping others from being unnecessarily spooked.

-COMPARE PRICES OF THE NITE IZE RECHARGEABLE DOG LIGHT
+COMPARE PRICES OF THE NITE IZE SPOTLIT

 Ruffwear Backtrak Evac Kit